-You strongly prefer mobility while learning.
-You find it difficult to sit still at school or while studying.
-You concentrate better when you're able to move around.
+You have a moderate preference for moving around while learning.
+You may find it difficult to sit still at school or while studying.
+Moving around often helps your concentration.

 Based on your results, you may want to move around while studying or working to make it easier to learn.
 Read the following recommendations and select the ones you think would work best for you.

-- Take a break every 15 or 20 minutes to stand up and move, if permitted.
-If you're in class, shift positions in your seat every so often. - Find an object to fidget with, such as a rubber ball.
+During Instruction or Activities Take a break every 15 or 20 minutes to stand up and move, if permitted.
+If you're in class, shift positions in your seat every so often.
+Find an object to fidget with, such as a rubber ball.
 Or you can fiddle around with a pen or pencil in your hand.
 Take care not to tap or click it, which could annoy your classmates!

-- If you're seated, shift positions every so often or try sitting on an exercise ball instead of a chair.
-You can also try working while standing up or pacing. - Consider a career that involves movement as part of the job.

-- Try reading while using an exercise bike or other device that allows you to move while you study. - Take a break every 15 or 20 minutes to stand up and move around.
+Working on Assignments or Independent Tasks If you're seated, shift positions every so often or try sitting on an exercise ball instead of a chair.
+You can also try working while standing up or pacing.
+Consider a career that involves movement as part of the job.
+Preparing for Tests or Presentations Try reading while using an exercise bike or other device that allows you to move while you study.
+Take a break every 15 or 20 minutes to stand up and move around.